sbjen/LinkIt/README.md

 Java Notes Scanner is an Android application developed in Android Studio that allows users to link notes to webpages and quickly open the associated webpage by scanning the note.
 The app is built using the MVVM (Model-View-ViewModel) architecture and integrates Google ML Kit for text recognition to scan the notes effectively.

 ## Features
-- Scan Notes: The app utilizes Google ML Kit to recognize text from images captured through the device's camera or uploaded from the gallery.
+- Scan Notes: The app utilizes Google ML Kit to recognize text from images captured through the device's camera.
 - Link Notes to Webpages: Users can associate the scanned notes with URLs to quickly access relevant web content.
 - Store Linked Notes: The app stores the linked notes and associated URLs in a local database.
 - Open Webpage with Scanning: By scanning the notes, the app will detect the associated URL and open the respective webpage.